ayunami2000/ayuncraft/README.md

 Eaglercraft is real Minecraft 1.5.2 that you can play in any regular web browser.
 That includes school chromebooks, it works on all chromebooks.
 You can join real Minecraft 1.5.2 servers with it through a custom proxy based on Bungeecord.

+## Singleplayer?

+I successfully created Singleplayer for this version of eaglercraft and it works 100%, **but after many rounds of very thorough testing**, I found that TeaVM is unable to optimize certain aspects of terrain generation and world ticking as well as it can optimize the rendering for a multiplayer-only build.
+On an [i9-11900K]( https://www.cpubenchmark.net/cpu.php?cpu=Intel+Core+i9-11900K+%40+3.50GHz&id=3904) a render distance of 'Tiny' struggles to pass 12 TPS while standing still, and drops below 1 TPS as soon as a couple new chunks have to be generated and trigger lighting updates.
+The playerbase of this game **will bother me every f\*\*king day if what I release as singleplayer is not perfect** and therefore singleplayer will remain private indefinetly and I will not answer any further questions about it or share the source code unless you are just looking to repurpose some of the base OS emulation code.

+**Minecraft Alpha singleplayer will be ported in the coming weeks but that is not a promise I should be obligated to fulfill**

 ## How does it work?

 Eaglercraft uses the decompiled source code of the official build of Minecraft 1.5.2 direct from Mojang.
 It is decompiled by [MCP](http://www.modcoderpack.com/) and then recompiled to Javascript using [TeaVM](https://teavm.org/).
 Therefore it can join real Minecraft 1.5.2 servers, as it is really running Minecraft 1.5.2 in the browser.
 However, due to security limitations in modern browsers, it must use javascript Websocket objects for multiplayer instead of direct TCP connections to it's servers.
 A modified version of Bungeecord is included with Eaglercraft which accepts browser HTTP Websocket connections from Eaglercraft clients and unwraps the streams internally to regular TCP so they can be forwarded to regular Bukkit servers with no plugins.
 For graphics, a custom GPU compatibility layer allows Mojang's fixed function OpenGL 1.3 based rendering engine to render directly to an HTML5 WebGL 2.0 canvas on the page with minimal changes to the source, preserving the game's graphics to look exactly the same as desktop vanilla Minecraft 1.5.2.

+## Issues?

+I got tired of closing duplicate 'how to maek sever' and 'add single player' issues almost every day so I disabled it because honestly I don't really care anymore, [join discord](https://discord.gg/KMQW9Uvjyq) if you've got an issue to report that you are confident can be backed up with source code

 ## Installing